wp-plugins/dandyid-services/readme.txt

 To learn more, please visit [DandyID](http://www.dandyid.org/).

-For the latest news, follow [@DandyID](http://twitter.com/dandyid) on Twitter.
+For the latest news, please follow [@DandyID](http://twitter.com/dandyid) on Twitter.

 == Installation ==

-*If you are upgrading, please **Deactivate** the previous DandyID Services plugin first.*
+*If you are upgrading, please **Deactivate** the previous DandyID Services Plugin first.*

-*If you experience any errors, please visit our [Customer Service and Support Page](http://getsatisfaction.com/dandyid/products/dandyid_wordpress_plugin).*
+*If you experience any errors, please visit our [Customer Service and Support Page](http://getsatisfaction.com/dandyid/products/dandyid_wordpress_Plugin).*

-1. Upload the DandyID Services plugin folder to **/wp-content/plugins/**
+1. Upload the DandyID Services Plugin folder to **/wp-content/Plugins/**

 2. Login to your WP admin web page.

-3. Activate the DandyID Services plugin:
+3. Activate the Plugin:
    - Click on the **Plugins** tab.
    - Find DandyID Services in the list of Inactive Plugins (or Recently Active Plugins).
-   - Click on **Activate** to activate the DandyID Services plugin.
+   - Click on **Activate** to activate the DandyID Services Plugin.

-4. Configure the DandyID Services plugin:
+4. Configure the Plugin:
    - Click on the **Settings** tab.
    - Click on the **DandyID Services** subtab.
    - Enter your DandyID Service Options -- all fields are required.
    - Press the **Save** button to save your DandyID Service Options.

-5. To setup as a sidebar widget:
+5. Setup as a sidebar widget:
    - Click on the **Design** tab.
    - Click on the **Widgets** subtab.
    - On the left side, next to DandyID Services, click on **Add** to make it appear in the list of **Current Widgets**.